 Figure 2.
 A) Images of the flexible perovskite QD-based LEDs and devices tailored with abbreviations of “UCLA & BIT.”
 B) Comparison of perovskite QDs enhanced LCD screen (left) and MacBook LCD screen (right).

 The hot injection technique was the first method introduced for the colloidal synthesis of CdSe QDs, and it has since been widely applied to a variety of colloidal nanoparticles.15,16 By adapting this technique, colloidal perovskite nanocrystals can be fabricated in a supersaturated solution through fast injection of the precursors at an elevated temperature.9,17-19 In 2014, Schmidt et al. first reported the preparation of colloidal CH3NH3PbBr3 nanoparticles by mixing CH3(CH2)17NH3Br/CH3NH3Br with PbBr2 at 80 °C.12 However, the resulting CH3NH3PbBr3 nanoparticles exhibited only moderate PL quantum yield (PLQY) of ~20% and showed poor dispersity in colloidal solution.
-After optimization, however, the authors were able to achieve a significantly higher PLQY of 87%.20 Soon thereafter, Kovalenko et al. adapted the hot-injection technique to fabricate all inorganic CsPbX3 QDs with an even higher PLQY of ~90%.9 To accomplish this the authors used a PbX2 type material such as PbI2, PbBr2, PbCl2 or a mixture thereof, together with oleylamine (OLA) and oleic acid (OA, Cat.
-No. O1008), dissolved in 1-octadecene (ODE, Cat.
-No. 74740).
+After optimization, however, the authors were able to achieve a significantly higher PLQY of 87%.20 Soon thereafter, Kovalenko et al. adapted the hot-injection technique to fabricate all inorganic CsPbX3 QDs with an even higher PLQY of ~90%.9 To accomplish this the authors used a PbX2 type material such as PbI2, PbBr2, PbCl2 or a mixture thereof, together with oleylamine (OLA) and oleic acid (OA, Product No. O1008), dissolved in 1-octadecene (ODE, Product No. 74740).
 An injection of Cs-oleate precursor at an elevated temperature of 140-200 °C initiated the nucleation and growth of highly luminescent colloidal CsPbX3 QDs with tunable emission spectra and PLQYs up to 90% (Figure 3B).
 However, CsPbX3 QDs synthesized by the hot injection method exhibited poor colloidal stability and rapidly precipitated from the crude solution.
 To solve this, Yassitepe et al. developed an improved amine-free strategy using OA as the surface ligand, obtaining enhanced colloidal stability and enhanced performance in EL devices.21 Protesescu et al. fabricated CH2(NH2)2 + doped CsPbI3 QDs by injecting a mixed precursor of CH2(NH2)2 + oleate and Cs-oleate.22 Other groups, including Rogach et al. explored other inorganic ligands, reporting the surface protection of CsPbX3 (X = Br or I) with a polyhedral oligomeric silsesquioxane.23

 Figure 3.
 A) Schematic diagram of hot injection synthesis of perovskite QDs/NCs.
 B) Perovskite QDs/NCs in toluene under UV lamp (λ = 365 nm) and corresponding PL spectra.9 Reproduced with permission: copyright 2015 American Chemical Society.

 Reprecipitation through solvent mixing is a simple way to prepare organic nanoparticles or polymer dots simultaneously.25-27 Hybrid perovskites are soluble in many polar solvents, but are insoluble in non-polar ones.
-Based on the miscible pair of toluene and N,N-dimethylformamide (DMF, Cat.
-Nos.
-D158550, 900638, etc.), our group demonstrated ligand-assisted reprecipitation synthesis (LARP) to fabricate perovskite QDs via solvent mixing with the assistance of long chain organic ligands.10 Figure 4A schematically illustrates the LARP technique.
+Based on the miscible pair of toluene and N,N-dimethylformamide (DMF, Product No. D158550, 900638, etc.), our group demonstrated ligand-assisted reprecipitation synthesis (LARP) to fabricate perovskite QDs via solvent mixing with the assistance of long chain organic ligands.10 Figure 4A schematically illustrates the LARP technique.
 In a typical synthesis of CH3NH3PbX3 QDs, the precursor solution (PbX2, CH3NH3Br, n-octylamine, and OA) was dropped into toluene.
 The change in solubility subsequently induces the formation of highly luminescent colloidal QDs.
 The investigation of solvent-precursor interactions helped provide insight on the influence of solvents on the formation process and obtained stable iodide-based CH3NH3PbI3 quantum dots, as well as morphology-controlled perovskite nanocrystals.28,29

 Figure 4.
 A) Schematic diagram of the ligand-assisted reprecipitation technique (LARP) for perovskite QDs/NCs.
 B) Perovskite QDs/NCs in toluene under UV lamp (λ = 365 nm) and corresponding PL spectra.10 Reproduced with permission: copyright 2015 American Chemical Society.

 The LARP technique is both simple and versatile for the synthesis of halide perovskite QDs and other nanostructures.
 For example, Xiong et al. used it to synthesize amorphous pervoskite QDs and achieved bright EL devices.30 Jie et al. developed a simple dip-coating method to effectively fabricate large-area and uniformly dense films for multicolor EL devices.31 Other groups have adopted the LARP strategy for the synthesis of other perovskite QDs, including CsPbX3 QDs, CH2(NH2)2PbX3 and (CH3NH3)3Bi2X9 QDs.32-34 However, LARP still has some shortcomings as a synthetic route for device applications, such as low yields of CH3NH3PbX3 QDs, and the difficulty of cleaning and purifying the synthesized colloidal solutions, which greatly hinders the application of perovskite QDs to EL devices.
-Based on the immiscible solvents hexane and DMF, our group has further developed the emulsion synthesis method to obtain purified CH3NH3PbX3 QDs for use in EL device applications.35 Very recently, Sun et al. reported using thermally-induced crosslinking or radical-induced polymerization to address the stability issue and produce more efficient EL devices.36 Further, many groups are working toward the application of down conversion white LEDs for LCD backlights by capping and sealing perovskites QDs during or after their formation.
+Based on the immiscible solvents hexane and DMF, our group has further developed the emulsion synthesis method to obtain purified CH3NH3PbX3 QDs for use in EL device applications.35 Sun et al. reported using thermally-induced crosslinking or radical-induced polymerization to address the stability issue and produce more efficient EL devices.36 Further, many groups are working toward the application of down conversion white LEDs for LCD backlights by capping and sealing perovskites QDs during or after their formation.
 The inclusion of insulating barrier coatings such as SiO2 or POSS also has potential to overcome stability issues.23,37,38

 Both the hot injection technique and LARP synthesis utilize organic solvents and surface ligands, and both require difficult isolation and purification steps.
 Solid-state mechanosynthesis avoids the use of organic solvents, and has the potential to achieve scalable production.39,40 This strategy is depicted in Figure 5, where metal salts of AX and PbX2 are used as the immediate raw materials, producing reaction products in a single step after simple milling/grinding at ambient temperature.41 Highly luminescent QDs can then be obtained by further grinding/milling and surface treatment of the perovskite product with appropriate ligands such as OLA.
 Mechanical mixing, especially high-speed milling, induces heat and supplies reaction energy.
 Sonication is also effective at breaking bulk perovskite powder into nanoparticles.42